Carpetsmoker/password-bunny/README.md

 - An entry *must* have at least 3 lines.
 - An entry *must* be followed by 1 or more empty lines; except for the last entry, where an empty line is *optional*.
-- The 1st line *must* be the title, which also doubles as the URL.
+- The 1st line *must* be the title, which also doubles as the domain.
 - The 2nd line *must* be the username.
 - The 3rd line *must* be the password.
 - An entry *may* have as many lines as desired.
-This is useful for storing notes and extra data (eg. SSH fingerprints).
+This is useful for storing notes, answers to 'security questions' (which should also be random), and other extra data (eg. SSH fingerprints).

 Security